arp242/goatcounter/tpl/_backend_sitecode.markdown

 The [API documentation](https://www.goatcounter.com/api) contains more information and some examples.

+### Importing pageviews from logfiles
+You can send data from logfiles with the `goatcounter import` command; for
+example:

+	$ export GOATCOUNTER_API_KEY=...
+	$ goatcounter import -follow -format=combined -site='{{.Site.URL .Context}}' /var/log/nginx/access_log

+This will keep watching the file for changes and report new pageviews as they come in.
+You can also batch import the data from logfiles by dropping the `-follow` flag.

+See `goatcounter help import` and `goatcounter help logfile` for more details.

+The biggest advantage of this is that you won't need to add any JavaScript to your site and that nothing will be blocked by adblockers, but there are a few downsides as well:

+- There will be more bot requests.
+- Some data won't be available: screen sizes, page titles.
+- It won't disambiguate to canonical paths from `<link rel="canonical">`; i.e.
+  `/page` and `/page?x=y` will show up as two different paths.

 ### Location of count.js
 You can load the `count.js` script anywhere on your page, but it’s recommended